Flexure Test Fixtures

 Although flexure testing does not produce true material properties as do tension, compression and shear testing, flexural tests are commonly performed to evaluate and compare a material's performance under a loading condition that is often experienced in application.
 A variety of standardized flexure test methods are in common use for a variety of materials.
 The most common types of flexure test fixtures in use for a variety of materials are listed.

 The Three- and Four- Point Flexure Test Fixture is designed to meet the numerous flexural test method standards currently in use.
-To accommodate various types of materials, specimen thicknesses, and span length-to-thickness ratios, the support span length of the fixture is infinitely adjustable over the full range of span lengths up to 8".
+To accommodate various types of materials, specimen thicknesses, and span length-to-thickness ratios, the support span length of the fixture is infinitely adjustable over the full range of span lengths up to 8 in.
 Additionally, interchangeable hardened steel cylinders can be provided to account for any required support and loading radii.

-Similar to the standard flexure fixture, the Long Beam Flexture Test Fixture is capable of both three- and four-point loading but with a maximum span of 24".
+Similar to the standard flexure fixture, the Long Beam Flexture Test Fixture is capable of both three- and four-point loading but with a maximum span of 24 in.
 Either pivoting flats or hardened cylinders can be used as load and support points.
 Another option is the addition of alignment rods and linear bearings to the standard fixture which maintain alignment of fixture halves independent of the testing machine alignment.

 Ceramic Flexural Testing